 On a bright sunny day in 2003, the strangest thing happened: I was standing on my deck and my neighbour, whose back yard faced mine, was on his deck, some 40 feet away.

 My goodness.
 That was weird.
 What was that all about???

-A few months later, I spotted him on his deck again — only this time he was resting in a chair, leaning back and chatting on a cordless phone.
+A few months later, I spotted him on his deck again — only this time he was on a chair, leaning back and chatting on a cordless phone.
 And guess what?
 He glanced my way and bolted!
-It was déjà vu all over again.
+Déjà vu all over again.

 What the hell was going on here?
 Now, I was really curious.

-Other than having a sudden attack of diarrhea, a possible explanation for the man’s odd behaviour was that he was in a witness protection program.
-Perhaps he’d been warned he was living right next door to a news reporter, so keep a low profile.
+Other than having a sudden attack of diarrhea, one possible explanation for the man’s odd behaviour was that he was in a witness protection program.
+Perhaps he’d been warned he was living right next door to a news reporter, so better keep a low profile.

 Hmmm … could that be it?
 I had no clue.

 I was puzzled by this and I tried hard to make sense of it.
 And so I talked things over with Fred Lennarson, an advisor with the Lubicon Cree of Northern Alberta.

 I had respect for Lennarson, a Chicago native and a trained social scientist.

-Not for a moment did Lennarson think that ‘buddy’ was in a witness protection program.
+Not for a moment did Lennarson think that ‘buddy’ was in a ‘witness protection program.’
 No way.
-When I described how my neighbour reacted, Lennarson quickly announced, “That’s a surveillance house!”
+When I described how my neighbour had reacted, Lennarson quickly announced, “That’s a surveillance house!”

 “What??? …” I shot back.
 “Are you serious?? … who’d they be spying on?”